iamtimofe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find (used for finding files and directories depending on the way it's being used) ls -t (Used for sorting files by it newest ) uniq -u (Used for priting unique words from a file) grep (It is used for printing line matching a pattern)~
+find (used for finding files and directories depending on the way it's being used) ls -t (Used for sorting files by it newest ) uniq -u (Used for priting unique words from a file) grep (It is used for printing line matching a pattern) grep (It is used for printing line matching a pattern)